styfrombrest/bingo/README.md

 2. Bingo - you mark 5 consecutive fields
 3. King bingo - you mark at least 2 bingos at the same time
 4. Lucky bingo - you mark more than 12 fields
+5. Ultimate bingo - you mark all fields

 **Scoring**